Code-Institute-Submissions/CI_InteractiveFrontend/README.md

 - Drawings and pictures

 ## Functionality of the project
-I incorporated links and buttons to allow your user to navigate the site, along with an easier control of the site functionality.
+I incorporated links and buttons to allow my user to navigate the site, along with an easier control of the site functionality.

 I endeavoured to make the site is as responsive as possible, however I realised that the best user experience with charts necessitated a bigger screen than most smartphones.
 Charts using D3.js are not responsive as they are designed for desktop or large-screen viewing.
 I tested this by checking the site on different screen sizes and browsers.